 Corrosion Resistance Testing

 Fog spray chambers accelerate the corrosion process by subjecting metallic or coated samples to continuous exposure in a controlled fog.
-This helps predict long-term behavior under real-world conditions.
+This helps predict long-term behavior under real-world conditions, which is enhanced by the effective use of spray control systems that maintain consistent mist conditions.

 Ingress or Moisture Protection